rohansanjay/reading/Self Development/Quotes.md

 - "There is no such thing as too late in life." - Mitch Albom
 - "The universe is too grand and harmonious to believe it’s all an accident." - Morrie Albom
 - "Being present enable you to fully notice and drink in the good moments." - Olivia Fox Cabane
+- "You don’t get what you don’t ask for." - Enzo Coglitore
+- "Sleep is an extension of the waking state." - Andrew Huberman
+- "Regression to the mean is a very strong instinct." - Amit Kumar
+- "Where are we now and what changes do we need to make, if any, to get to a better point tomorrow." - Amit Kumar
+- "Do it for 0, 1, or infinity." - Amit Kumar
+- "To know others is knowledge.
+To know oneself is wisdom." - Lao Tzu
+- “Let your reaction to rejection define yourself.” - Jia Jiang
+- "If you mention and empathize with some doubt people have by asking them about it, then you are more likely to gain their trust because it makes them feel like you are thinking like them." - Jia Jiang